jessicay1464/sep11-freedom-project/README.md

 by Jessica Yang

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about using what we learn about Javascript and choose our game, in this case if Kaboom.js to help us create a game or any product that uses all what we learn.
+The purpose of this blog is to go through my process.

 ## Content
 For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.